ADHD in Business

 Boost inclusion.
 Unlock potential.
 Retain talent.

-• Builds understanding of ADHD-specific strengths and challenges
+• Builds understanding of ADHD strengths and challenges

-• Strengthens inclusive culture and supports ESG/DEI commitments
+• Strengthens inclusive culture and supports DEI/ESG commitments

-• Boosts confidence in managing performance and wellbeing
+• Increases confidence in managing performance and wellbeing

 • Enhances recruitment and retention of neurodivergent talent